department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-plan.md

 ### Recruitment criteria
 List the total number and type (Veterans, caregivers, etc.) of participants for this study.

-**5 completed sessions with Veterans that use screen readers, please recruit 8 Veterans**
+**5 completed sessions with Veterans that use screen readers, please recruit 10 Veterans**

 Primary criteria (must-haves) What demographics, experience, and scenarios do you need participants to meet to effectively run your study?
 - All participants must be Veterans
+- 3/2 split between desktop/mobile users
 - Inclusive, diverse sample with respect to race/ethnicity, age, gender, educational attainment, financial status
 - All must be on a computer or mobile device that utilizes screen reader technology
 - During the session, be willing to share a web browser window on their device
 - Have a working microphone on their device
 - Have Zoom downloaded to their device prior to the session and know how to share their screen

 **Please collect basic demographic information on participants in addition to the screener questions**